labarlab-emorep/func_model/README.md

                         List of subject IDs to extract behavior beta-coefficients --sub-all             Extract beta-coefficients from all available subjects and generate a master dataframe.
+  --preproc-type {scaled,smoothed}
+                        Whether to use scaled or smoothed preprocessed data.
+                        (default : scaled)

 ```